BIOGRAPHY

 ARTIST’S STATEMENT

-Apparent vs Subconscious visual, that’s the inner sense of my painting genre “Abstract with Hidden Figuratives”.
+Apparent vs Subconscious contemporary fine art is the inner sense of my previously unreleased painting style, “Abstract with Hidden Figuratives”, since 2010.

 About Sen Shombit